GeorgeLuImmortal/RDL-Rationales-centric-Double-robustness-Learning/README.md

 ### In-domain and OOD test

-For Yelp and Amazon OOD test please go OOD_Testing_Amazon and OOD_Testing_Yelp, for in-domain and other OOD testing please go In-domain_OOD_all.py
+For Yelp and Amazon OOD test please go OOD_Testing_Amazon and OOD_Testing_Yelp, for in-domain and other OOD testing please go In-domain_OOD_all.py.
+Since the size limited, we won't put the OOD data on github, you can search and download those datasets online freely or contact jinghui.lu@ucdconnect.ie or lujinghui1@sensetime.com